blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Cellular Network Notes.md

 So you see, out of 3G, only UMTS-FDD used W-CDMA, although that was the most popular scheme, so UMTS is often synonymous with W-CDMA.

 TD-SCDMA was made by China and was incompatible with the other two, making it less popular.
+It is called UTRA-TDD Low Chip Rate (LCR), while TD-CDMA was called UTRA-TDD High Chip Rate (HCR).

 HSPA and HSPA+ are upgrades to UMTS.
 HSPA consists of HSUPA and HSDPA (uplink and downlink) standards.
 They are included under TD-CDMA.
 HSPA is considered 3.5G or 3G+, and HSPA+ is considered 3.75G.